hi-primus/optimus/readme/readme_.md

 <a href="https://twitter.com/optimus_data"><img src="https://www.shareicon.net/data/256x256/2015/09/01/94063_circle_512x512.png" alt="Optimus twitter" border="0" height="60"></a>

-# Post-process readme.
-Always run this if you modify the notebook
+# Post-process readme script.
+Always run this if you modify the notebook.

+This will recreate README.md

 The bellow script process the ```readme_.md``` that is ouputed from this notebook and remove the header from jupytext, python comments and convert/add table to images and output ```readme.md```.